MaxHalford/eaopt/README.md

 }
 ```

-The `Evaluate()` method assigns a score to a given genome.
+The `Evaluate()` method assigns a fitness to a given genome.
 The sweet thing is that you can do whatever you want in this method.
-Your struct that implements the interface doesn't necessarily have to be a slice (which is a common representation).
+Your struct that implements the interface doesn't necessarily have to be a slice.
 The `Evaluate()` method is *your* problem to deal with, gago only needs it's output to be able to function.

-The `Mutate(rng *rand.Rand)` method is where you can mutate a solution by tinkering with it's variables.
-The way in which you should mutate a solution essentially boils down to your particular problem. gago provides some common mutation methods that you can use to not reinvent the wheel; this is what is being done in most of the provided examples.
+The `Mutate(rng *rand.Rand)` method is where you can modify an existing solution by tinkering with it's variables.
+The way in which you should mutate a solution essentially boils down to your particular problem. gago provides some common mutation methods that you can use instead of reinventing the wheel -- this is what is being done in most of the [examples](https://github.com/MaxHalford/gago-examples).

-The `Crossover(genome Genome, rng *rand.Rand)` method mixes two individuals.
+The `Crossover(genome Genome, rng *rand.Rand)` method combines two individuals.
 The important thing to notice is that the type of first argument differs from the struct calling the method.
 Indeed the first argument is a `Genome` that has to be casted into your struct before being able to apply a crossover operator.
 This is due to the fact that Go doesn't provide generics out of the box; it's easier to convince yourself by checking out the examples.

-The `Genome()` method is there to produce independent copies of the struct you want to evolve.
-This is necessary for internal reasons and ensures that pointer fields are not pointing to same values memory addresses.
-Usually this is not too difficult implement; you just have to make sure that the clones you produce are totally independent from the genome they have been produced with.
-This is also not too difficult to unit test.
+The `Clone()` method is there to produce independent copies of the struct you want to evolve.
+This is necessary for internal reasons and ensures that pointer fields are not pointing to identical memory addresses.
+Usually this is not too difficult implement; you just have to make sure that the clones you produce are not shallow copies of the genome that is being cloned.
+This is also fairly easy to unit test.

-Once you have implemented the `Genome` you have provided gago with all the information it couldn't guess for you.
+Once you have implemented the `Genome` interface you have provided gago with all the information it couldn't guess for you.
 Essentially you have total control over the definition of your problem, gago will handle the rest and find a good solution to the problem.

 ### Using the Slice interface

 Classically GAs are used to optimize problems where the genome has a slice representation - eg. a vector or a sequence of DNA code.
-Almost all the mutation and crossover algorithms gago makes available are based on the `Slice` interface which has the following definition.
+Almost all the mutation and crossover algorithms available in gago are based on the `Slice` interface which has the following definition.

 ```go
 type Slice interface {